lbVictor/Sales_Prediction/README.md

 3. **Data Cleaning & Data Description:** At this stage, the dimensions of the data were verified; data cleaning was performed: renaming columns, changing types to the correct format, analyzing and replacing missing data.
 A descriptive statistical analysis is also carried out to get an initial idea of the data and identify possible errors.

-4. **Feature Engineering:** At this stage, a mind-map was created to model the phenomenon(sales) and business hypotheses were generated to be validated in the future.
+4. **Feature Engineering:** At this stage, a mind-map was created to model the phenomenon(sales) and 12 business hypotheses were generated to be validated in the future.
 Based on the generated hypotheses, features from the original dataset were derived to support the analysis and learning of the model, which will be carried out in the next phases.

 5. **Variable Filtering:** At this stage, the data referring to the days that the stores were closed and/or had no sales were removed; and also removed the columns that are not relevant because we have derived other features from them and the column 'customers' which contains information that we won't have in the production environment.

 6. **Exploratory Data Analysis (EDA):** At this stage, three types of analysis were performed in order to better understand the available data.
 	* **Univariate analysis:** carried out in order to understand the individual behavior of each variable.
-	* **Bivariate analysis:** carried out in order to understand the relationship between the independent variables with the dependent variable, which is 'sales' and to validate the business hypotheses raised in the previous step.
+	* **Bivariate analysis:** carried out in order to understand the relationship between the independent variables with the dependent variable which is 'sales' and to validate the business hypotheses raised in the previous step.
 	* **Multivariate Analysis:** carried out in order to understand the correlation between all dataset variables.

-7. **Data Pre-processing:** At this stage, the preparation of data for future application in machine learning algorithms was performed.
+7. **Data Preprocessing:** At this stage, the preparation of data for future application in machine learning algorithms was performed.
 The objective is to adjust the data without losing the information content in order to facilitate its understanding by machine learning algorithms.
 	* **Numerical variables:**
-		* **Transformation:** applied the log on the response variable(sales) to bring its distribution closer to a Gaussian distribution.
+		* **Transformation:** applied the logarithmic transformation on the response variable(sales) to bring its distribution closer to a Gaussian distribution.
-		* **Rescaling:** applied to time-related variables that do not follow a cyclical nature and a variable that contains a distance in meters.
+		* **Rescaling:** MinMax Scaler and Robust Scaler was applied to time-related variables that do not follow a cyclical nature and a variable that contains a distance in meters.
 		* **Nature Transformation:** the sine and cosine of the variables with information related to the passage of time were extracted, so that their cyclical nature can be better interpreted by the model.

 	* **Categorical variables:**